gemesa/rust-arm64/src/hello-world.md

 $ cargo rustc
 ```

-Then we start a GDB server and connect to it with our `rust-gdb` client.
+Then we start a GDB server and connect to it with the `rust-gdb` client.
+We will examine the `Arguments` struct returned by `new_const`.

 ```
 $ qemu-aarch64 -g 1234 target/aarch64-unknown-linux-musl/debug/rust-lab